LeeChiaHao/VenueBookingAssignment/README.md

 # Venue Booking Assignment

 This is an assignment project for an university subject.
-It has the basic function such as login system, view and book available venue and check your booked venue.
+It has the basic function such as login system, view and book available venue and check your booked venue detail.
 It is done by using Android Studio.

 # System screenshot